textileio/go-threads/db/README.md

 - The reverse of last point, when receiving external actions to allow to be dispatched.

-For example, if within a model `WriteTxn()`, a new instance is created and other was updated, these two action will be sent to the `EventCodec` to transform them in `Event`s.
+For example, if within a collection `WriteTxn()`, a new instance is created and other was updated, these two action will be sent to the `EventCodec` to transform them in `Event`s.
 These `Event` have a byte payload with the encoded transformation.
 Currently, the only implementation of `EventCodec` is a